sigp/rust-bls-remote-signer/README.md

       * To allow for the installing of filter enhancements and/or plugins.

 * Response
-  * Returns `200` and a JSON containing the `signature` field, as a string representation of an hexadecimal value.
+  * Returns `200` and a JSON containing the `signature` field, as a string representation of a hexadecimal value.
   * Returns `404` if there is no secret key matching the given public key.
   * Returns `400` on bad requests:
     * Malformed JSON requests.